Police: Woman orders food, tells server ‘this one’s on God’

-LAS CRUCES, NM (AP) — A New Mexico woman is facing charges after police say she ordered food from a Sonic and told a server, “This one’s on God,” before fleeing.
+LAS CRUCES, N.M.
+(AP/KGET) — A New Mexico woman is facing charges after police say she ordered food from a Sonic and told a server, “This one’s on God,” before fleeing.

 The Las Cruces Sun-News reports 30-year-old Delila Hernandez was arrested Monday in a felony robbery case.